AFRICAN SAFARI EXPERIENCE

 All meals are served by your private butler on your protected patio overlooking one of the waterholes and there is a Bushbabies menu available for your children.
 A Childminder is also available at all times.

-Your private ranger, tracker and vehicle are on hand to host you on game drives tailor-made to take your family’s needs into account.
+Your private guide, tracker and vehicle are on hand to host you on game drives tailor-made to take your family’s needs into account.

 We have our Bushbabies programme in place to ensure that our little guests of the future are entertained while learning and having fun!

-The best trained and most experienced team of game rangers and trackers, under the leadership of Paddy Hagelthorn and Neil Whyte, have been assembled to ensure the most diverse and complete safari experience available.
+The best trained and most experienced team of guides and trackers, under the leadership of Neil Whyte, have been assembled to ensure the most diverse and complete safari experience available.

-Trackers – Lawrence Masuku, Abraham Sibuyi, Lybon Nkuna, Life Mhlaba and Julius Sibuyi – were all born in this area.
-They have a lifetime of knowledge of the African bush and have all undergone extensive training in the art of tracking Africa’s wildlife, ensuring that Savanna provides its guests with a comprehensive check list of sightings
+Trackers – Julius Sibuyi (Head Tracker), Lawrence Masuku, Lybon Nkuna, Life Mhlaba and Edward Sibiya were all born in this area.
+They have a lifetime of knowledge of the African bush and have all undergone extensive training in the art of tracking Africa’s wildlife, ensuring that Savanna provides its guests with a comprehensive checklist of sightings.

 Kevin grew up in KwaZulu Natal, in South Africa, but his love for adventure and the outdoors started at the tender age of 5 during a family fishing trip to the Zambezi River.